Alexisbol/ada-template-website/Beatrice.md

 macro regime phenomenon plus persistence rather than a direct response to policy changes.
 </p>

-<p>In Fig.22, we want to decompose explained variance into what comes from macro risk and persistence versus what is added by the Fed on top.</p>
+<p> Finally, in this figure, we want to decompose explained variance into what comes from macro risk and persistence versus what is added by the Fed on top.</p>

 <div class="figure-block">
   <div id="fig22" style="width:100%; height:700px;"></div>